This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A cerebral palsy lawyer in California can also help your family if your child’s rights are not being met as a disabled person.

 Federal laws protect the disabled and ensure access to public places, education, housing, and transportation.
 For instance, the Assistive Technology Act of 2004 ensures your child has access to technology that will provide equal opportunities in school.

-California has state laws in place that also protect people with disabilities from discrimination.
-It’s important to have a lawyer with expertise in these laws if you feel you need to sue on behalf of your child.
+California has state laws that protect people with disabilities from discrimination.
+It’s essential to have a lawyer with expertise in these laws if you feel you need to sue on behalf of your child.